 - Be sure to have the yellow permit placard and the approved set of plans available in a conspicuous place for the inspector.

-You may cancel an inspection by calling 727-363-9244 before 9:00am on the morning of inspection.
+You may cancel an inspection or get an ETA for the inspector by calling 727-363-9244 before 9:00am on the morning of inspection.
 Please do not enter inspection cancellations through the portal system.

 Inspections are an independent examination of construction activities by a person knowledgeable in building codes and the various building trades.
 Our inspectors confirm that actual job site conditions are in accordance with approved plans and verify that the construction materials are installed in a proper manner and in accordance with the approved plans and with the applicable codes.